 Pest plants and animals

-City of Gold Coast (City) has developed the Gold Coast Pest Management Plan 2013-17 to coordinate the pest management priorities and actions of all key stakeholders and deliver integrated pest management activities across the city.
+City of Gold Coast developed the Gold Coast Pest Management Plan 2013-2017 to coordinate the pest management priorities and actions of all key stakeholders and deliver integrated pest management activities across the city.

 Under the Biosecurity Act 2014, all Queensland councils must develop and implement a Local Government Area Pest Management Plan (LGAPMP).
 Our plan is consistent with the priorities and directions set by higher order (national, state and regional) pest plant and animal management documents.

-Targeting declared pest plants and animals within the Gold Coast, City of Gold Coast’s new Pest Management Plan sets out a framework to prevent, eradicate, reduce the spread and mitigate the impacts of pests on our ecosystems, communities and economy.
+Targeting declared pest plants and animals within the Gold Coast, the City’s new Pest Management Plan sets out a framework to prevent, eradicate, reduce the spread and mitigate the impacts of pests on our ecosystems, communities and economy.

 Our plan applies to all land and waterways within the City's boundaries and targets the pest species listed in various control classes under the Biosecurity Act 2014 (the Act).

 The plan builds on many years of best practice work undertaken by the City, and will continue to protect our natural environment which is critical to the future liveability, prosperity and sustainability of the Gold Coast.

 Coordinated action between neighbouring and cross-border councils, community groups and landholders is the cornerstone of the City’s approach to preventing and managing declared pests.